 Thanks to the powerRibs™ technology, the natural fibre parts cannot only match the performance of traditional monolithic carbon fibres, but also offer additional key benefits:

-- Sustainability: 75% lower CO2 footprint and viable end of life options
+- Sustainability: up to 85% lower CO2 footprint and viable end of life options

 - Safety: ductile crash behaviour without sharp shattering